tamarasaurus/godjira/README.md

 * ~~turn app into a sail.js project~~
 * ~~implement user options db storage~~
-* add a settings page for users to choose the project from the hosted jira instance
+* ~~add a settings page for users to choose the project from the hosted jira instance~~
-* create controllers and actions for people, projects nd sprints
+* create controllers and actions for people, projects and sprints
-* remove node-jira as a dependency and write a new jira api wrapper
+* ~~remove node-jira as a dependency and write a new jira api wrapper~~
 * design and develop ui for viewing a project and sprint dashboard